openafs-contrib/buildbot/roles/buildbot_master/README.md

 This role will automatically restart the buildbot master after a configuration change, instead of just reloading the configuration.
 This has been found to be more reliable.

-This role will manage ssh keys needed for the buildbot gerrit integration.